Sarah BerryWeb Marketing Consultant

 5. Slow page speed

-Another common issue that hurts bounce rate on landing pages is page speed.
+Another common issue that hurts the bounce rate on landing pages is page speed.
 If your landing page takes too long to load, users might not stick around.
+More than 80% of users expect pages to load in three seconds or less, and reducing your page load time by just one second can result in substantial increases in conversions.

 - Compressing your files